 - Heightened cortisol levels

-One feature I like is that Brain.FM has 4 different settings for session length
+One feature I like is the Brain.FM has four different settings for session length…

-I’ll suggest that you actually make the Brain.FM app your browser homepage.
+I’ll suggest that you make the Brain.FM app your browser homepage.
 What is your homepage now?

-The Google homepage with it’s search box just tempting you start searching for whatever you’re curious about at the moment.
+The Google homepage with its search box just tempts you to start searching for whatever you’re curious about at the moment.